 S.A.M does it for you!
 Once you open the software on the left, You’re going to immediately see all of the active squeezes happening with S&P 500 stocks, as well as the 6 top index ETFs across different frames...
 With S.A.M. you have the ability to look for both fast profit opportunities...
 And longer-term profit opportunities...

 And each column represents a different time frame.
 When a stock is in a squeeze, it’s reflected with a single number.
-Those are what I call squeeze scores..
+Those are what I call squeeze scores...
 And it represents how long a squeeze has been active...
 We want to get into a setup as fast as we can... preferably if the squeeze number is 10 or under.
 When this number hits 15 or 20... we’re likely too late.
 So we want the number to be low.

 Let’s look at a recent top example found by S.A.M. on the ticker JNPR at the end of the year...